vmware-archive/oss-pcf-gcp-retail-demo/README.md

     1. Tail the logs as it indexes images: `cf logs image-match`
     1. Once that completes, it should print a message, saying it's listening on its port.
 Once this happens, run the next step.
     1. Just run a standard `cf push`
-    1. It stores the model as a Zip file in your storage bucket, so future restarts should be quicker.
+    1. It stores the model as a Zip file in your storage bucket, so future restarts will be quicker.
     1. `cd -`
 * Data Science Interrogator App:
     1. `cd ./ds_app_09/`